jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

   5. `Amazon Detective` - Analyze and visualize security data to investigate potential security issues.
   6. `AWS Security Incident Response` - Prepare for, respond to, and recover from security events
   7. `AWS Config` - Assess, audit, and evaluate configurations of your resources.
+  8. `AWS Trusted Advisor` - AWS Trusted Advisor is a service that inspects your AWS accounts.
-  8. `Amazon CloudWatch` - Observe and monitor resources and applications on AWS, on premises, and on other clouds.
+  9. `Amazon CloudWatch` - Observe and monitor resources and applications on AWS, on premises, and on other clouds.
-  9. `AWS CloudTrail` - Track user activity and API usage.
+  10. `AWS CloudTrail` - Track user activity and API usage.
-  10. `AWS IoT Device Defender` - Security management across your IoT devices and fleets.
+  11. `AWS IoT Device Defender` - Security management across your IoT devices and fleets.
-  11. `AWS Elastic Disaster Recovery`- Scalable, cost-effective application recovery to AWS.
+  12. `AWS Elastic Disaster Recovery`- Scalable, cost-effective application recovery to AWS.

 - `Network and Application Protection`
   1. `AWS Firewall Manager` - Centrally configure and manage firewall rules across your accounts.